Multiple diverse virtual voice persona avatars with coral accents connected by flowing lines into a central AI processing element

 Perspectives are powerful, but they can still be messy if everyone is reacting to different things.

-That’s why Chorus pairs Virtual Voices with Testing Kits—structured evaluation criteria (clarity, trust, differentiation, CTA readiness) so feedback is comparable across runs and across personas.
+That’s why Chorus pairs audience perspectives with Testing Kits—structured evaluation criteria (clarity, trust, differentiation, CTA readiness) so feedback is comparable across runs and across personas.

 If you want the practical version of this, see: Testing Kits and Bundles.